YamahJaleel/TypeBlitz/README.md

 Type the displayed words as quickly and accurately as you can.

-The game ends when the time runs out.
+The game ends when the amount of words runs out.

-View your final score and track your progress over time.
+Track your progress over time.

 > Installation: